 The most used climb ever in the Tour de France, the Tourmalet features in the race almost every year and is THE classic climb in the area.
 We ride it on Friday.

 Ride some of the lesser known climbs in the Pyrenees.
-The Col de Mente & Superbagneres are spectacularly beautiful and quiet.
-Riding at it's best.
+The Hourquette d'Ancizan and Col d'Azet are classics that you miss on the Raid Pyrenees.

 A one way climb going over 2,000m and one of France's best kept secrets.
 This should be world famous with it's perfect hairpins, amazing views and barely no traffic.
-It is our stage finish on Friday.
+It is our stage finish on day one.

 One of the most famous climbs in the world and the mountain used the most in the Tour de France.
 The climb itself starts with a fairly mundane long section in the valley passed smaller and smaller villages until you approach the ski lifts and the beauty increases massively.
 From here, you ride past sheep, lovely meadows, huge mountain vistas and into the high mountains.
 The mile markers that are such a loyal friend abandon you in the last 4km so when you finally hit the summit the feeling is part euphoria and part relief.